Thank you for the last seven years.

 “I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived.
 I did not wish to live what was not life, living is so dear; nor did I wish to practise resignation, unless it was quite necessary.
 I wanted to live deep and suck out all the marrow of life, to live so sturdily and Spartan-like as to put to rout all that was not life, to cut a broad swath and shave close, to drive life into a corner, and reduce it to its lowest terms...”

 I digress.
 This post is meant to celebrate and give thanks to the folks and settings that made this last year and the last seven years in the LA area and early adulthood super duper special.
-Below you'll see some photos that I've been staring at this last week of getting settled and while I flew the 13 hours to get to my first destination here in Chile.
+Below you'll see some photos and a video that I've been staring at this last week of getting settled and while I flew the 13 hours to get to my first destination here in Chile.

 A Few Thank You’s